freebsd/freebsd-src/decoder/docs/test_progs.md

 These programs are both built at the same time as the library for the same set of platforms.
 See [build_libs.md](@ref build_lib) for build details.

+_Note:_ The programs above use the library's [core name mapper helper class] (@ref CoreArchProfileMap) to map the name of the core into a profile / architecture pair that the library can use.
+The snapshot definition must use one of the names recognised by this class or an error will occur.

 Trace "Snapshot" directory.
 ----------------------------